athoune/Presentations/03_fastcgi/index.md

 # The big ones #

-Huge websites use apache workers with specific webserver for static files.
+Huge websites use Apache workers with specific webserver for static files.

-Facebook use HipHop, compiling PHP to C++ then serving it throw an event loop.
+Facebook use HipHop, compiling PHP to C++ then serving it through an event loop.

 !SLIDE